RTPWDSDM/PPD/README.md

-# CEMP
+# Path Planning Dataset
-a dataset named Complex Environment Motion Planning (CEMP)
+About
+a dataset for training region prediction model in path planning field

+reference
+[1]Efficiency improvement to neural-network-driven optimal path planning via region and guideline prediction.
+Unpublished